J Russell Peltz:

 Personal Life and Education

 Peltz earned a B.S. in Journalism from Temple University in 1968, winning the Sigma Delta Chi award as the Outstanding Male Graduate in Journalism.
 In 2010, he was inducted into the Temple University School of Communications & Theatre Hall of Fame.
-He and his wife, Linda, reside in Boca Raton, FL, and have one son, Daniel, and six grandchildren.
+He and his wife, Linda, reside in Boca Raton, FL, and have two sons, Daniel and the late Matthew, as well as six grandchildren.

 A Legacy in Boxing